NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: Evaluation

 {\bfseries Positioning performance:} \autoref{fig:benchmarking} and \autoref{tab:scores} indicate that NeRC outperforms all baseline methods across all datasets.

 (1) {\it Large-scale erroneous scenarios.} GSDC21R represents a large-scale erroneous scenario.
-As illustrated in \autoref{fig:dataset}a, the data were collected along 120 km of open highways in the Bay Area, yet exhibit positioning errors of approximately 15 meters, as reflected in the model-based method results in \autoref{fig:GSDC21R_results}.
+As illustrated in \autoref{fig:dataset}a, the data were collected along 120 km of highways in the Bay Area, yet exhibit positioning errors of approximately 15 meters, as reflected in the model-based method results in \autoref{fig:GSDC21R_results}.
 Despite the open-sky environment, such inaccuracies may stem from system-level issues, particularly ground truth calibration errors \cite{fu2022summary}.
 In this case, all data-driven methods perform well, with NeRC achieving horizontal accuracy comparable to FCNN-LSTM and PrNet.

-(2) {\it Large-scale open scenarios.} GSDC22 and GSDC23 were collected in large-scale open-sky scenes where model-based baselines already achieve high localization accuracy (within 5 meters), owing to strong signal quality.
-In such environments, ranging errors are trivial and often comparable to the inherent measurement noise.
-As a result, methods like E2E-PrNet and \verb|pyrtklib| tend to overfit the noise, leading to degraded performance.
+(2) {\it Large-scale open-sky scenarios.} GSDC22 and GSDC23 were collected in large-scale open-sky scenes where model-based baselines already achieve high localization accuracy, owing to strong signal quality.
+In such environments, ranging errors are trivial and often comparable to inherent measurement noise.
+As a result, methods like E2E-PrNet and \verb|pyrtklib| tend to overfit to noise, leading to degraded performance.
 In contrast, NeRC, supported by differentiable MHE, effectively suppresses noise and corrects residual ranging errors.
-GnssFormer, which directly regresses location corrections in a black-box fashion, is sensitive to its initialization quality---here, EKF estimates---around which its outputs fluctuate \cite{mohanty2023learning, 10506762}.
-With fully labeled data, PrNet and FCNN-LSTM can be trained on filtered ranging errors \cite{10506762}, which explains their performance approaching that of NeRC in \autoref{fig:GSDC23_results}.
-However, their reliance on complete 3D labeled data precludes their use on GSDC22, where only 2D location labels are available.
+GnssFormer, learning location corrections in a black-box fashion, is sensitive to its initialization quality---here, EKF estimates---around which its outputs fluctuate \cite{mohanty2023learning, 10506762}.
+PrNet and FCNN-LSTM are trained on filtered ranging error labels \cite{10506762}, explaining their performance approaching NeRC in \autoref{fig:GSDC23_results}.
+However, their reliance on fully labeled 3D data precludes their use on GSDC22, where only 2D location labels are available.